domainersuitedev/delicious-api/APIs.md

 - ` &results={xx}` (optional) — Return this many results.
 - `&fromdt={CCYY-MM-DDThh:mm:ssZ}` (optional) — Filter for posts on this date or later
 - `&todt={CCYY-MM-DDThh:mm:ssZ}` (optional) — Filter for posts on this date or earlier
-- `&meta=yes` (optional) — Include change detection signatures on each item in a \u2018meta\u2019 attribute.
+- `&meta=yes` (optional) — Include change detection signatures on each item in a ‘meta’ attribute.
 Clients wishing to maintain a synchronized local store of bookmarks should retain the value of this attribute - its value will change when any significant field of the bookmark changes.

 ### Example